 Let’s try an example

-Work with something like Post It Notes.
+Work with a concept like Post It Notes.
 Ask the starting question: Why would you buy these?

 Initial answer.
 “They’re great for communication!”

 (What, like a phone?
-Toastmasters classes?
+Toastmasters classes?)
 This is where the critical questioning matters.
 Here come your follow-up questions.

 How are they great for communication?